cog

 4: Click the extension to go to the Skebstore install page.

-5: Insert the extension you want to download's ID & download it.
+5: Insert an extension's ID & download it.

 Snap&Read exclusive